OpenCilk/www.opencilk.org/src/doc/reference/glossary/multicore.md

 title: Multicore
 tags: multicore
 ---
-A semiconductor chip containing more than one {% defn "processor core" %}.
+A semiconductor chip containing more than one {% defn "processor" %} {% defn "core" %}.